1j01/nonsensical/README.md

 Although with the random words it chooses acting as context, the apparent structure might end up different than intended.

-## Sample Output
+### Sample Output

+> The computer in the output scromble the cube.
+(WRONG; should be 'scrombles' or 'computers')
+> Those nouns on some entities upload the reality.
+> Those hypercubes on the computer scromble the time.
+> Those graphics in those realities render some cubes.
+> The space of the dimensions outputted a computer.
+(WRONGish; should be 'output')
-> "Those hypercubes in a noun outputted those hypercubes. 🕡"
+> The pillar in those graphics scrombled some realities.
-> "The cubes in the meme man retain those outputs. 🚣🏿‍♀️"
+> Those computers in the computer consume some vegetals.
-> "Some nouns on those vegetals put the computer. ☝"
+> The outputs of the text transcend the reality.

-Yeah, currently it outputs random emoji at the end, and it's themed around [r/SurrealMemes](https://www.reddit.com/r/surrealmemes/).
+Yeah, it's currently themed around [r/SurrealMemes](https://www.reddit.com/r/surrealmemes/).
+And so far it's very homogeneous.
+There's only one sentence structure that it outputs.

 ## Install